 - Large family: original and photocopy of a valid large family card.

-- Persons with a minimum disability level of 33%: proof of disability card or a certificate issued or validated by ICASS (the Catalan Institute of Social Care and Services); ruling or certificate issued by IMSERSO (the Spanish Institute for Older Persons and Social Services) or the competent body of the corresponding autonomous community; ruling of IMSERSO granting status as a recipient of a total, permanent or severe disability allowance; or a ruling of the Ministry for the Economy or for the Treasury or of the Ministry for Defence recognising a retirement annuity for permanent incapacity or unfitness for work.
+- Persons with a minimum disability level of 33%.
+One of the following documents: proof of disability card or a certificate issued or validated by ICASS (the Catalan Institute of Social Care and Services); ruling or certificate issued by IMSERSO (the Spanish Institute for Older Persons and Social Services) or the competent body of the corresponding autonomous community; ruling of IMSERSO granting status as a recipient of a total, permanent or severe disability allowance; or a ruling of the Ministry for the Economy or for the Treasury or of the Ministry for Defence recognising a retirement annuity for permanent incapacity or unfitness for work.

 - Victims of terrorist acts (spouses and children): corresponding administrative ruling and family register, as appropriate.